 When Dan next woke he was sitting across the back seats of Bob’s truck.
 Jay sat shotgun while Bob drove.
 The tinfoil under Bob’s fedora reflected the orange sunset.

 “Thank you for your hospitality.”
-Jay hadn’t changed out of his funeral attire.
-He hung up his jacket and loosened his tie.
+Jay hadn’t changed from his funeral attire.
+He hung his jacket and loosened his tie.
 “Can I buy you dinner?
 What’s your favorite restaurant around here?”

 “We’re pretty far from town,” said Bob.
 “I don’t wanna drive those icy roads in the dark.
 But there’s a burger place near the gas-station around the corner, past the chicken farm.”